 With all that pesky pollen floating around in the air, leaving your clothes outdoors to dry can lead to itchy skin and allergy symptoms.
 Keep them on the clothes horse in front of a sunny window, and they will be less likely to keep you scratching all day.

 Anti-histamines and nasal sprays and a million different hay fever medications may be helpful, but there are also some natural remedies that might alleviate your symptoms.
 A tiny smear of Vaseline under your nose can stop pollen from entering the nasal passage.
 Saline solution for the eyes and for the nasal passage can also help.
 And from the supermarket, grab some honey, onion and garlic – all rumoured to help hay fever sufferers during peak season.

 - Start salt therapy sessions

-Salt therapy is a natural therapy that can help relieve symptoms for hay fever sufferers.
+Salt therapy is a natural therapy that may help relieve symptoms for hay fever sufferers.
 It’s certainly not a difficult process: sitting in a comfortable massage chair while dry pharmaceutical-grade salt is pumped through the air of the ‘salt cave’.
-The salt has glorious antihistamine and anti-inflammatory properties, and can aid in clearing the lungs of pollens and allergens, while assisting the airways with better function.
-Regular sessions can bring great relief and reduced symptoms for hay fever sufferers, especially if started before hay fever season.
+Salt therapy may aid in clearing the lungs of pollens and allergens.

 Breathe in some relief this hay fever season with salt therapy, and keep the pollen spores at bay.
 Best of luck to our sneezy friends for a nice, clear, symptom-free spring.